simeononsecurity/simeononsecurity.ch/content/articles/enhance-linux-security-techniques-guide/index.en.md

 While implementing Linux hardening techniques, certain challenges may arise.
 Here are some common challenges and their solutions:

-- **Complexity:** Linux hardening can be complex, especially for organizations with diverse and distributed systems. using **automation tools and frameworks** can help streamline the implementation process.
+- **Complexity:** Linux hardening can be complex, especially for organizations with diverse and distributed systems. using **automation tools and frameworks** can help simplify the implementation process.

 Automation tools and frameworks can simplify the process of implementing Linux hardening techniques by providing predefined configurations and scripts that can be applied across multiple systems.
 These tools can automate tasks such as patch management, user access control configuration, and firewall rule deployment, reducing the manual effort required and ensuring consistency across your Linux infrastructure.